RuiyingZhu123/streamlit-eda-project/README.md

-# Project Title - Exploratory Data Analysis (EDA) and Data Cleaning
+# Exploratory Data Analysis (EDA) and Data Cleaning

 ## Project Overview
 This project performs **Exploratory Data Analysis (EDA)** and **Data Cleaning** on [Amazon Sales 2025 Dataset](./data/raw/amazon_sales_2025_INR.csv) to gain insights and prepare the data for further analysis or modeling.
 The tasks completed include: